ronnahshon/aggadah-shiurim-website/public/sefarim/darosh-darash-moshe-footnotes.md

 ![Diagram showing table of reasons for Nadav and Avihu sin based on derash](/images/darosh_darash_moshe-table-sin-reason.png)

-NOTE: The sin being 'Spiritual' is not made explicit in Targum Yonatan but is clearly his intent, as will be seen shortly.
+NOTE: The sin being 'Spiritual' is not made explicit in Targum Yonatan but is clearly his intent, as will be seen below.

 **186.** **Midrash Tanchuma Yelamdenu Beha'alotcha 16.**